All articles

 • "What services does [your brand] offer?"

-If the model says it cannot access the site, or it makes things up that aren't on your homepage, or it cites a competitor instead of you, that's your answer.
+If a model says it can't access the site, invents things that aren't on your homepage, or cites a competitor instead of you, you have your answer.
 The bot couldn't get in.
+This is the same live diagnostic we run in our ChatGPT search optimisation work, just pointed squarely at the Cloudflare problem.

-Step 5: Review server logs
+Step 5: Review your server logs

-Step 6: Check your hosting provider's defaults
+Step 6: Check your host's defaults too

-Step 7: Decide your policy intentionally
+Step 7: Decide your policy on purpose

 A robots.txt template that allows AI search but blocks AI training